verana-labs/verifiable-trust-vpr-spec/spec.md

 ~ Fees paid by a [[ref: participant]] that are distributed to network validators and trust deposit holders.

 [[def: trust unit, trust units, TU, TUs]]:
-~ A fake denom that is not usable as a tokem (cannot be transferred, or used for paying in transactions).
+~ A fake denom that is not usable as a token (cannot be transferred, or used for paying in transactions).
 Trust unit is used to define fees in Permissions.
 Fees defined in trust units are automatically converted to [[ref: native denom]] when a transaction is executed, using an exchange rate `TU/[[ref: native denom]]`.
 Trust unit is used to compensate [[ref: native denom]] fluctuation.

 [[def:trust registry, trust registries]]
 ~ An approved list of [[ref: issuers]] and [[ref: verifiers]] that are authorized to issue/verify certain credentials in an ecosystem.